DFLers eye fee increase for roads

 “The idea of increased trunk highway bonding, which has been a Republican approach, and putting that together with a debt-service surcharge, which is a responsible Democratic, pay-as-you-go approach, may be a way for us to get over this gas tax hurdle,” Hortman said.

-But Sen. John Jasinski, an assistant Republican majority leader and vice chair of the transportation committee, said GOP lawmakers remain adamantly opposed to anything resembling a gas tax increase.
+But Sen. John Jasinski, an assistant Republican majority leader from Faribault and vice chair of the transportation committee, said GOP lawmakers remain adamantly opposed to anything resembling a gas tax increase.

-DFL leaders may call their idea a fee, Jasinski said, “but it’s still a gas tax, and people are saying they don’t want a gas tax increase.”
+DFL leaders may call their idea a fee, said Jasinski, whose district includes most of Steele County.
+“But it’s still a gas tax, and people are saying they don’t want a gas tax increase.”

 Lawmakers need to look at all options to provide more highway funding, he said, adding that he is “open to a discussion” on fees.